 Scope, Standards of Practice & Code of Ethics

 01 March 2021 - the Scope(s), standards and Code of Ethics are still in draft, and currently going through a consultation process.
 They are published here for your information.
-If you wish to comment on these, please contact the College of Pharmacists
+If you wish to comment on these, please contact College Education and Training.

 Scopes of Practice